History of Jessup

 During the next few years, growth at San Jose Bible College created the need for a new and larger campus.
 Seven and one-half acres were purchased at Twelfth and Virginia Streets in San Jose.
 The first three buildings were erected and put into use by February 1951.
 The first on-campus housing, Beach Memorial Hall, a dormitory for women, was dedicated in 1960.

 During the 1960s and 1970s new buildings included a second dormitory, a new cafeteria, the Memorial Library, the Tiffin Center, a multipurpose gymnasium, and a classroom building.
-The College received accreditation with the Accrediting Association of Bible Colleges (now the Association of Biblical Higher Education) in 1962.
+The College received accreditation with the Accrediting Association of Bible Colleges (now the Association of Biblical Higher Education) in 1962 and is currently an active member.

 Dr. Bryce Jessup, the son of the founder and the Colleges fifth president began his leadership in 1984.
 He has led the University to its greatest growth in enrollment, facilities, and curriculum.
 Multicultural programs focusing on leadership training were added to the curriculum for students from various cultural heritages in and around San Jose.
 Students from more than thirty different birth countries enrolled.
 The School of Professional Studies (formerly Degree Completion Program) for working adults was added in 1996 to meet the educational needs of adult learners and now comprises nearly one-third of the student population.